 Director of Marketing

-Josh is a seasoned marketing professional who got his start serving in a variety of communications and digital advisor roles with the federal government.
-He’s developed national communications campaigns as well as social media strategies for the likes of Elections Canada, Citizenship & Immigration Canada, and the Canadian Armed Forces.
-His efforts at Myseum are focused on providing a platform for communities to create and share their own social and historical narratives.
+Josh is a seasoned marketing professional who started his marketing/communications career as student working on electoral campaigns for Antonio Villarigosa in 2005 followed by Barack Obama in 2008.
+After completing his studies, Josh served in a variety of communications roles with the Canadian federal government, where he developed national campaigns as well as digital and social media strategies for the likes of Elections Canada, Citizenship & Immigration Canada, and the Canadian Armed Forces.
+After leaving the public service, his efforts at Myseum of Toronto have been focused on brand development and providing a platform for communities to create and share their own social and historical narratives.

 Katy is an administrative professional with a passion for records management.
 With six years of experience working within both municipal and private administrative environments, it has provided her with a wealth of clerical knowledge, and allowed her to work with a variety of people from across Canada.
 Additionally, she has a strong interest in cultural heritage, which she explored through studying archaeology and museum studies.
 She has previously volunteered as the Secretary, and Outreach Coordinator for the Archaeological Institute of America, and as an Educator at the Royal Ontario Museum.
-Katy is excited to apply her skills as Administrator for Myseum of Toronto.
+Katy is excited to apply her skills as the Director of Operations at Myseum of Toronto.